 I didn’t know how to respond.

-In concern, I asked, “Fated to die??
+Concerned, I asked, “Fated to die??
 What are you saying??
 Why would you think that??”

 She didn’t answer.